6 Tips for Multigenerational Disney World Vacations

 You’ll need to choose a hotel that will be comfortable for your party and find out which rides are on your family’s must-do list, among other things.
 Here are six tips for multigenerational Disney World vacations that will help you have a magical time at The Most Magical Place on Earth.

 Disney World offers multiple ticket options.
-If your family isn’t particularly fast-moving, you may not need to pay extra for the Park Hopper option that lets you access multiple parks per day.
+If your family isn’t particularly fast-moving, you may not need to pay extra for the Park Hopper option that lets you access multiple parks per day, perfect for slower-paced Disney World vacations.
 If you think your family will want to spend time together outside of the theme parks, you can add the Water Park and Sports Option that gets you into Disney’s water parks, golf courses and miniature golf courses.

 There is no place like the Magic Kingdom for a family reunion.
 Photo credit The Walt Disney Company